glpi-project/doc-install/source/install/wizard.rst

 License
 -------

 Usage of GLPI is subject to GNU license approval.
-One licensing terms read an accepted, just validate the form.
+Once licensing terms read an accepted, just validate the form.

 .. image:: images/license_agreement.png
    :alt: Licensing terms
    :align: center
    :scale: 50%

-If you do not agreee with licensing terms, it is not possible to continue installation process.
+If you do not agree with licensing terms, it is not possible to continue installation process.

 Install / Update
 ----------------

-This screen allows to choose beetween a fresh GLPI installation or an update.
+This screen allows to choose between a fresh GLPI installation or an update.

 .. image:: images/install-update.png
    :alt: Install or update